linaism/SOEN341/README.md

 Core Feature 3: Accepting the best answer

 ## Additional features
-Able to search answer by filering the user <br/>
+Able to search answer by filtering the user <br/>
 Using tag name as filter that categorizes our questions with other similar questions.

 ## Future Features